Skip to content

 You can test your installation by running the tests for the first assignment.

-In your terminal, you should see 56 failed tests. 😨
+In your terminal, you should see lots of failed tests. 😨

 But this is exactly what we want to see, since we haven't implemented anything yet! 🤓